sckott/rforcats/index.md

 ```

 Generally, if you are writing more than 3 lines of code to do any particular task you may as well write a function to do that task, making it reusable and (hopefully) more general.

 ## <a href="#packages" name="packages"/>#</a> Using packages

 Since you're a cat, you can think of packages like boxes that you put a bunch of code in.
 Since you are putting code in this box you probably don't want to sit in it :).
 These boxes generally hold a similar set of functions (see [functions](#functions) above).
 A package allows you and others to

 * Easily install and load the code
 * Incorporate documentation
 * Lessen conflicts with functions in other packages

 Most people that make R packages share them on site on the interwebs called CRAN (don't worry about what it stands for) here [CRAN](#).

 The humans behind CRAN have done a good job making sure that in most cases packages you install from CRAN will work on your computer.

 Installation is super easy.
 Do `install.packages("package_name")`, where `package_name` is the name of the package you want to install.
 Remember that the package name is case sensitive!
 Or if you're using RStudio you can go to the _Packages_ pane.

 Once the package is installed you have to load the package in to your R session.
 That's easy too!
 Do `library('package_name')`, or if you're in RStudio go to the _Packages_ pane.

 _Note: Package creation is bit out of scope for this site, but Hadley has made it much easier with [devtools](https://github/com/hadley/devtools)._

+## <a href="#nonos" name="nonos"/>#</a> No no's for cats using R

+There are a few R gotchas to avoid cat friends.

+* `attach()`: Don't use it.
+Just, don't.
+* When doing `library()` or `require()` use the package name in quotes as package name without quotes is sugar, but can cause problems.

+## <a href="#dodos" name="dodos"/>#</a> Do do's for cats using R

+There are a few things I recommend when using R.

+* Do combine code and text with `Markdown` or `LaTeX` to have reproducible documents, using `knitr`.
+* Do share your code.
+* Do ask lots of questions on StackOverflow (use the `[r]` tag), Twitter (does this need saying), etc.

 ## <a href="#data" name="data"/>#</a> Data from the web